angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 - Portent
 :::

-## Part 2: Sideboard Configuration and Sideboard Guide
+## Sideboard Configuration and Sideboard Guide

 *With Bart van Etten and Max Vervoort*